 5. How to follow up on your financial aid application

-Note: My Texas Future wants to be a resource for all Texas students, no matter where they’re coming from or where they’re going.
-When available, we will provide links to documents and resources in both English and Spanish.
+Note: When available, we will provide links to documents and resources in both English and Spanish.
 When translations are not available, or to view links in other languages, consider using a Google Chrome browser and use the translate function.

 Get to know Texas’ financial aid application graduation requirement